Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 - Database servers

 Clients will initiate the request for an operation to be executed by the database.
-Application Server will act as an intermediate layer by sending the client request to the database and providing the requested data to the client.
+The application server will act as an intermediate layer by sending the client request to the database and providing the requested data to the client.

 Q #13) Can we create tables in the APPS schema?

 Answer: No, we cannot create tables in APPS schema and this schema will only have synonyms.

 Q #14) What is a flexfield?
 List out its types.

 Answer: Flexfield is a database field possessing inbuilt flexibility of defining reporting structure, which is relevant to specific organizations.
 A flexfield is made up of segments or subfields.

 There are two types of flex fields: